LeeAnnEditor/o365hq/blog/Compliance Manager.md

 tags = ["cloud security", "microsoft 365", "office 365"]
 +++

-Compliance Manager provides you with opportunity to control your compliance from one place, with real-time risk assessments and streamlined compliance processes.
+Compliance Manager provides you with the opportunity to control your compliance from one place, with real-time risk assessments and streamlined compliance processes.

 ![](https://o365hq.com/images/498.png)

-The compliance manager dashboard demonstrates a view of a company\`s current data protection and compliance situation.
+The Compliance Manager dashboard demonstrates a view of a company's current data protection and compliance situation.
 It is possible to observe the overall compliance performance from this one dashboard.
 Here you can see that some controls are implemented by Microsoft while others